dvcrn/proton/HOW-TO-LAYER.md

+_Pre-warning_: This readme might be outdated.
+To get a good grasp on how powerful layers are, check out the [core layer](https://github.com/dvcrn/proton/tree/master/src/cljs/proton/layers/core) which implements all of protons core functionality.

 ## How to contribute a Layer

 Layers are the core *packages* of proton.
 Each layer is a bundle of sub-packages, keybindings, keymaps and settings.
 All together that makes one layer that you put on top of your editor.

 ### Creating a layer

 Creating a layer is very simple.
-Here is how your base sceleton could look like (don't worry, I'll go into detail in a bit):
+Here is how your base skeleton could look like (don't worry, I'll go into detail in a bit):

 ```clj
 (ns proton.layers.{{your-layer}}.core